Beautiful hoppers, soft in the middle, crispy and golden at the edges are a memorable culinary delight in Sri Lankan cuisine!

 Never get discouraged with a couple of failures!💚

-Although our mums and grandmothers are quite efficient in making these, new generation finds it as a great challenge to get the right proportions of ingredients to ferment the dough into perfection.
+Although our mums and grandmothers are quite efficient in making these, the new generation finds it a great challenge to get the right proportions of ingredients to ferment the dough into perfection.
 They easily give up after a couple of attempts with utter disappointment.
 So, I share this perfect recipe with you all, which was passed on to me by a dear friend, concentrating more about those who are living abroad, with a promise that you will be making such beautiful hoppers following this recipe to impress everyone in the family.

 How to ferment the batter in cold climates💙

 The obvious trick in getting the batter fermented in cold climates is that you place the batter close to the stove in the morning hours.
 All the cooking during the day on the stove generates enough heat for it to rise and the batter will be ready by the evening, for you to make perfect hoppers for dinner.
 The good news is, that you can store the leftover batter in the refrigerator for up to 3 days and it will, indeed, make even better quality hoppers due to further fermenting while in the fridge.

 So, good luck friends!
 Enjoy your perfect hoppers with a spicy chicken or fish curry, not forgetting a tongue burning ‘lunu miris’ (chili chutney)

 What you need :